-This illness is called “nocturia” and although it occurs often especially among older people, young people can also suffer from it due to specific health problems.
+If you have to go to the bathroom often at night, it may be a sign of an illness called nocturia.
+Although it is especially common among older people, young people can also suffer from it due to specific health problems.

-Why do have the urge to urinate during the night?
+Why do you have the urge to urinate during the night?

 This is generally due to “prostatic hyperplasia,” a disease where the size of the prostate grows and partially obstructs the ureter in such a way that the bladder never completely empties, which then causes the need “to urinate” several times until completely relieved.

-Now then, in the case of women, obviously the reasons have very different origins and are almost always associated with specific illnesses that, in general, are not usually very serious; now that’s a relief.
-In spite of this, we must be attentive to its symptoms and especially we need to be aware that needing to get up more than two times during the night to go to the bathroom is not normal.
+In spite of this, we must be attentive to its symptoms and especially aware that needing to get up more than twice during the night and going to the bathroom isn’t normal.

 Now let’s see what some of the causes may be:

-It is common that people who suffer from insomnia will also generally need to go toe the bathroom more often.
-This is not a symptom of any illness.
-It is simply an attempt to unwind a bit by going to the restroom and trying to relax.
-This is not a major problem and, as we said, it is something very characteristic in people who have difficulty falling asleep.
+It’s simply an attempt to unwind a bit by going to the restroom and trying to relax.
+This isn’t a major problem and, as we said, it’s something very characteristic in people who have difficulty falling asleep.

 Suffering from cystitis is very common in younger people, especially women.
-There are times in which, suddenly you feel the urge to go to the bathroom frequently and when you urinate you sometimes feel pain or note a sensation that the bladder has not completely emptied.
+There are times when you may suddenly feel the urge to go to the bathroom frequently.

-To adequately treat cystitis it is necessary to first know what has caused it; it could be a simple infection from some bacteria or even a kidney problem.
+To adequately treat cystitis it’s necessary to first know what has caused it.
+It could be a simple infection from some bacteria or even a kidney problem.
 Always consult your doctor.

 Having drunk a lot of liquid throughout the day

-It is, as we said, something that only happens once in a while and, generally, we do not suffer for more than one night.
+As we said, this is something that only happens once in a while and, generally, we don’t suffer for more than one night.

 Aspects to look out for if you go to the bathroom frequently at night

-It is also important that you are aware of these indicators, those which it would be good to speak with your doctor about and find out if the problem is serious or not.
+It’s also important that you’re aware of these indicators.
+In these cases, it’s a good idea to speak with your doctor to find out if the problem is serious or not.
 Take note:

 - When did you begin to suffer from nocturia?
 Is it something infrequent or do you suffer with it each night?

-- How many times each night do you get up in order to urinate?
+- How many times each night do you get up to urinate?

 - How much liquid do you normally drink before going to bed?

 - Do your feet often swell?
 Do you always feel thirsty?
 Do you have dizzy spells during the day?
-(These are symptoms of kidney problems or diabetes.)
+(These could be symptoms of kidney problems or diabetes).

 - What medications do you usually take?

 - Did your parents also suffer from this problem?
-Do your brothers or sisters suffer from it?
+Do your siblings suffer from it?